daenvil/vegancraft/hot_air_balloons/README.txt

   - On PlanetMinecraft: https://www.planetminecraft.com/data-pack/hot-air-balloons/
   - On my website: https://daenvil.github.io/MCDatapacks/balloons.html

-- This version was published on the 12th of November 2025.
+- This version was published on the 9th of April 2026.
 Check the webpages above for possible updates.

 ## Installation